Some context: the new neuroliberalism and “behavioural insights”

 Limited decision-making and reduced available choices don’t cause poverty: they are the subsequent exclusion effects of poverty.

-It’s telling that none of the recommendations made in this document actually address the structural causes of material poverty and growing inequality in the UK.
+It’s telling that none of the recommendations made in this document actually address the structural and political causes of material poverty and growing inequality in the UK.

 There is a substantial incoherence in some of the claims made, too.
 For example: “The world of work is possibly the single most important policy area for maximising individual and household resources to prevent and overcome poverty.”